Ferries from

 Batam to Johor

-There are 2 ferry routes.
-Ferries from Batam Centre to Stulang Laut and Harbour Bay to Pasir Gudang are popular ferry trips from Batam to Johor.
+Ferries from Batam to Johor are available with 2 operators.
+There are 4 ferry routes.
+Ferries from Batam Centre to Stulang Laut and Batam Centre to Pasir Gudang are popular ferry trips from Batam to Johor.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Batam to Johor ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Batam to Johor ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 More routes than anyone else.